vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ### Security groups

 You can provision multiple security groups within any of the provisioned VPCs.
 You configure security group components in the [security_groups.tf](./security_groups.tf) file.
-For example:
+For more information, see the [Security groups](https://cloud.ibm.com/docs/containers?topic=containers-security-groups&interface=ui) section of Containers security on IBM Cloud.

 #### security_group variable